Hamas leader Ismail Haniyeh assassinated in Tehran, Iran says

 Iran's statement gave no details on how Haniyeh was killed.
 The New York Times was the first to report the incident.

+Haniyeh was in Tehran to attend Iran's President Masoud Pezeshkian's swearing-in ceremony on Tuesday, along with other Hamas officials and officials from Hezbollah and allied groups.
+Iran gave no details on how Haniyeh was killed, and the Guard said the attack was under investigation.

-Iranian state television reported on his death early Wednesday, and analysts immediately began blaming Israel for the attack.
+Analysts on Iranian state television immediately began blaming Israel for the attack.

 Israel itself did not immediately comment but it often doesn't when it comes to assassination carried out by their Mossad intelligence agency.